hansmaast/ios-weather-app/README.md

 ### Application structure:

-- Data is stored in singleton instances.
-- Acts as a "global state".
+- Data is stored in singleton instances, that acts as a "global state"".

 - The instance gets initialized when det data is finished fetching.

 - When new data is fetch, the singleton gets reinitialized.

 - This is not "thread safe" (i think).

+#### Navigation:

+- Consists of the following view controllers:

+    - The RootController, which is a UITabBarController enabling navigation between:

+        - PageViewController, which lets you swipe through the forcasts of the coming days.

+            - The PageViewController consists of multiple DayForcastViewControllers.

+       - ForecastViewController, which consists of a table view displaying the weather for the nexxt twele hours.

+       - MapForecastViewController, which consits of a MapView, and a MapForecastView displaying info for the selected location on the map.

 ![inline](./img/navigation-flow.png)
 *Illustration of the navigation flow.
 Made with [Excalidraw](https://excalidraw.com/).*